When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: Tackling Hard Languages with Multilingual Language Models

 \section{Tackling Hard Languages with Multilingual Language Models}

-As we have already alluded to, our hypothesis is that the script is a critical element for multilingual pretrained models to efficiently process unseen languages.
+Our intermediate \draftadd{Uralic} language results provide initial supporting evidence for our argument on the importance of having pretrained LMs on languages with similar scripts, even for generally high-resource language families. \draftadd{Our hypothesis is that the script is a key element for \draftreplace{pretrained multilingual}{language} models to correctly process unseen languages.}

-To verify this hypothesis, we assess the ability of \mbert to process an unseen language after transliterating it to another script.
-We focus our experiments on six languages belonging to four language families: Erzya, Bruyat and Meadow Mari (Uralic), Sorani Kurdish (Iranian, Indo-European), Uyghur (Turkic) and Mingrelian (Kartvelian).
-We apply the following transliteration: \begin{itemize} \item Erzya/Buryat/Mari: \\Cyrillic Script $\xrightarrow{}$ Latin Script \item Uyghur: Arabic Script $\xrightarrow{}$ Latin Script \item Sorani: Arabic Script $\xrightarrow{}$ Latin Script \item Mingrelian: Georgian Script $\xrightarrow{}$ Latin Script \end{itemize}
+To \draftreplace{verify our hypothesis on the importance of script}{test this hypothesis}, we assess the ability of \mbert to process an unseen language after transliterating it to another script \draftadd{present in the pretraining data}.
+We \draftreplace{focus our experiments}{experiment} on six languages belonging to four language families: Erzya, Bruyat and Meadow Mari (Uralic), Sorani Kurdish (Iranian, Indo-European), Uyghur (Turkic) and Mingrelian (Kartvelian).
+We apply the following transliterations: \begin{itemize} \item Erzya/Buryat/Mari: Cyrillic $\xrightarrow{}$ Latin Script \item Uyghur: Arabic Script $\xrightarrow{}$ Latin Script \item Sorani: Arabic Script $\xrightarrow{}$ Latin Script \item Mingrelian: Georgian Script $\xrightarrow{}$ Latin Script \end{itemize}